WVUHPC/2018-Lesson_2/_episodes/07-cython.md

     print("")
     print(" Prime numbers up to %d" % n) nprimes = sieve.SieveOfEratosthenes(n)
-    print(" Funtion return: %d" % nprimes)
+    print(" Function return: %d" % nprimes)
 ~~~
 {: .source}

-Lets compute how much time will take to execute finding all prime numbers for the first 50 million numbers.
-We do not want to do that on the head node as many others will be doing the same so we will use an qsub on interactive mode, here I am using `debug`, but use any queue that allow you to enter quickly.
+Let us compute how much time will take to find all prime numbers among the first 50 million integers.
+We do not want to do that on the head node.
+As several others will be doing the same, we will use a qsub on interactive mode, here I am using `debug`, but use any queue that allows you to enter quickly.

 ~~~
 $ qsub -I -q debug